kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 pip install kubeflow
 ```

-Use the jax-distributed runtime and initialize JAX distributed explicitly in your training script before any JAX computation.
+Use the jax-distributed runtime and initialize JAX distributed explicitly in your training script before any JAX computation:

 ```py